25 Jul How to Maintain Tactical Gear & Clothing for longevity for Military & Airsoft

 But, as long as you don’t take care of your gear it will fail you at some point, no matter how mil-spec it is graded.
 This means you eventually have to buy yourself new products and those will cost you money.

 So, as for today we’ll try to help keeping your bank account green by giving you a guide for how to maintain your tactical gear and clothing for longevity.

-Before we begin, don’t forget to subscribe by filling in the form on your right.
-This way you’ll stay notified about all our new videos, blogs and monthly giveaways.
 So that said, let’s go over to our first tip.
 Now, let’s first jump into why it’s important to maintain your gear.